 Many a time IT admin needs to set up multiple IP addresses to the same network adapter.
-Situations like hosting various SSL sites, speed up traffic exchanges which can skip the gateway in case of multiple IP addresses, different public IP addresses to avoid firewalls or to avoid being blacklisted in SPAM filters, and so on.
+Situations such as hosting multiple SSL sites can speed up traffic exchanges, which can bypass the gateway in cases where there are multiple IP addresses.
+This is particularly useful when using different public IP addresses to avoid firewalls or being blacklisted in spam filters, among other benefits.
 In this post, I will share how you can assign multiple IP addresses to a network adapter.

 Assign Multiple IP Addresses to a Network Adapter

-There are multiple ways to achieve this.
+There are multiple ways to achieve this in Windows 11/10.
 It includes making use of the following:

 - Network adapter settings